zarif-tajwar/devseekers/docs/USEFUL_CLI_COMMANDS.md

 ---

-To do what the heading says, executing a command like this :
+To do what the heading says, execute a command like this :

 ```sh
 pnpm -F <name_of_the_app_or_package> add <name_of_the_target_package>